University Catalog 2024-2025

 SPHU 4160 Introduction to Statistical Packages (3)

 This course covers the elementary concepts and applications for managing and analyzing data using the Statistical Analysis System (SAS) and Stata statistical packages.
-The course focuses on managing and summarizing hospital admissions and international health data.
 The concepts covered are applicable to virtually all academic and professional settings.
 Each lecture begins with a presentation to introduce fundamental mapping concepts and is complemented with hands-on exercises to reinforce technical application.
 The first part of the course covers SAS applications, and the analog concepts for Stata are covered in the second part of the course.

 Prerequisite(s): SPHU 2160.